This is How to Know If You’ve Been Financially Naughty (or Nice) This Year

 Ibotta is best known for its offers on grocery items.
-Colleen Rice, The Penny Hoarder’s email marketing specialist, earned about $235 from Ibotta in just a couple of years.
+Colleen Rice, The Penny Hoarder’s email marketing manager, earned about $300 from Ibotta in just a couple of years.
 Beyond supermarkets, it’s been rapidly expanding to dozens more retailers.

 Another good way to get cash back is with Dosh, an app that pays you for making purchases at more than 100,000 hotels, online stores and restaurants.
 All you do is download the app and connect a debit or credit card.

 Naughty: Not to get too personal, but some of us may have gained a little weight this year.
 Me, I’m still trying to fit into the jeans I was wearing last January.
 And this is before the coming onslaught of Christmas cookies and tempting holiday treats.